t1/pomx/README.md

 Some profile elements are removed and not copied into the target profile: `modelVersion`, `groupId`, `artifactId`, `version`, `packaging`, `name`, `description`

-Some profile elements are copied into the target `project`, not the profile: `licenses`, `repositories` You can't deactivate these elements by deactivating the profile.
+Some profile elements are merged into the target `project`, not copied into the target profile: `licenses`, `repositories`, `distributionManagement`
+You can't deactivate these elements by deactivating the profile.

 # TODO